nicksettoon/the-forest/nodes/the-man.md

 > [[why-are-they-ramblings]]
 > [[what-is-here]]

-## 1| Hello, my name is Nick.
+## 1| Hello

-I've spent a long time searching, not explicitly, mind you; merely meandering about this magnificent [graph](../the-graph.md), looking.
+I've spent a long time searching, not explicitly, mind you; merely meandering about this magnificent [graph](../the-graph.md), looking around.

  "A long time" is a message, which when received, I feel, is immediately judged by the receiver.
 Many snub their nose at a mere 28.4602739730 years.
 To them I am but a summer child.
     Others (probably fewer than their counterparts), would consider me "old".
 To them, I speak of things about which they give zero fucks.
-Age merely guarantees experience, nothing more, nothing less.
+    Age merely guarantees experiences experienced, nothing more, nothing less.

 I didn't know it while I was scouring, but now that I've happened upon it, he seems so obvious.
 I guess that's just what a higher vantage point on [[the-mountain]] gets you.